 Starting early with college savings is a smart choice.
 With the price of higher education rising each year, the sooner you start, the better chance you’ll have of helping make a dent in those costs.
 The average private college charged $45,370 for tuition, fees, room and board in 2017, according to the College Board.
 That’s a hefty amount for just one year.
 Multiply that by four for an undergrad degree, and you can see the impact college can have on finances.

-Check out current savings account rates.
+Check out the best available savings account rates.

 Even if children are not on the horizon yet, you’ll want to know your savings options.
 After all, failing to plan is planning to fail.
 And with your child’s educational expense burden on the line, you’ll want to be certain you’re making the best choices for their future.